 - Episodic tension headaches can last anywhere from 30 minutes to a week and occur fewer than 15 days a month for at least 3 months.
 These are the most common form of tension headaches, usually occurring 2-3 times per month.2

 - Chronic Tension Headaches can last hours and can go on continuously for long stretches of time.
-Tension headaches are considered chronic if they last for more than 15 days a month for at least 3 months.
+Tension headaches are considered chronic if they last for more than 15 days per month for 3 months or more.

 Tension headache or migraine?

-While it can be difficult to distinguish frequent episodic tension headaches from migraines, and some individuals experience both, tension headaches do not have the visual disturbances and nausea associated with migraines.
+It can be difficult to distinguish frequent episodic tension headaches from migraines, and some individuals experience both.
+That said,tension headaches do not have the visual disturbances and nausea associated with migraines.
 Additionally, migraines have a neurological component that is not observed with tension headaches.
-Learn more about acupuncture and Chinese medicine for migraines.
+Learn more about acupuncture for migraines.

 What causes tension headaches?

-The medical community identifies the most common trigger for tension-type headaches to be stress .
+The medical community identifies the most common trigger for tension-type headaches to be stress.
 The increased muscle tension and tenderness around the neck and shoulders—a hallmark feature of tension headaches—may be a result of this systemic aggravation of the pain and stress responses.
-To learn more read out article on the physiology of stress responses and how acupuncture helps.
+Here we explore the physiology of stress responses and how acupuncture helps.

 Tension headaches are usually precipitated by one or more of the common triggers listed below:

-- Working at a desk (see our guide to proper office desk ergonomics here)
+- Working at a desk (to help prevent ergonomics-related paint, see our guide to proper office desk ergonomics)

 - Eye strain (staring at a computer screen for long periods)